alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 AWS Lambda Power Tuning is an AWS Step Functions state machine that helps you optimize your Lambda functions in a data-driven way.

 The state machine is designed to be **quick** and **language agnostic**.
-You can provide **any Lambda function as input** and the state machine will **run it with multiple power configurations, analyze execution logs and suggest you the best configuration to minimize cost**.
+You can provide **any Lambda function as input** and the state machine will **run it with multiple power configurations (from 128MB to 3GB), analyze execution logs and suggest you the best configuration to minimize cost or maximize performance**.

-The input function will be executed in your AWS account (i.e. real HTTP calls, SDK calls, cold starts, etc.).
-The state machine also supports cross-region access and you can enable parallel execution to generate results in just a few seconds.
+The input function will be executed in your AWS account - performing real HTTP calls, SDK calls, cold starts, etc. The state machine also supports cross-region invocations and you can enable parallel execution to generate results in just a few seconds.

 Last but not least, the state machine will generate a dynamic visualization of average cost and speed for each power configuration (more details below).